sonic-net/DASH/dash-pipeline/README-dash-workflows.md

 This library is the crucial item to allow integration with a Network Operating System (NOS) like SONiC.
 It wraps an implementation specific "SDK" with standard Switch Abstraction Interface (SAI) APIs.
 In this case, an adaptor translates SAI API table/attribute CRUD operations into equivalent P4Runtime RPC calls, which is the native RPC API for bmv2.

 ```
+make sai-headers     # Auto-generate headers & adaptor code
-make sai-clean  # optional
+make libsai          # Compile into libsai.so
-make sai
+make sai             # Combines steps above
+make sai-clean       # Clean up artifacts and Git Submodule
 ```

-This target generates SAI headers from the P4Info which was described above.
+These targets generates SAI headers from the P4Info which was described above.
 It uses [Jinja2](https://jinja.palletsprojects.com/en/3.1.x/) which renders [SAI/templates](SAI/templates) into c++ source code for the SAI headers corresponding to the DASH API as defined in the P4 code.
 It then compiles this code into a shared library `libsai.so` which will later be used to link to a test server (Thrift) or `syncd` daemon for production.

 This consists of two main steps
 * Generate the SAI headers and implementation code via [SAI/generate_dash_api.sh](SAI/generate_dash_api.sh) script, which is merely a wrapper which calls the real workhorse: [SAI/sai_api_gen.py](SAI/sai_api_gen.py).
 This uses templates stored in [SAI/templates](SAI/templates).